-After spotting Jen Senecal's inspirational and honest Intsagram post about divorce and parenthood, we invited her to share her perspective and tell her truth.
+After spotting Jen Senecal's inspirational and honest Instagram post about divorce and parenthood, we invited her to share her perspective and tell her truth.
+We're honored to share her take on parenting after divorce.
 We think the single mom POV is an important one--and we encourage you to visit her feed for more empowering, but grounded nuggets of knowledge...

 The last 8 months have been nothing short of a roller coaster, but here’s what I’m learning about divorce:

 - It is, in fact, not the easy way out.
 So when people love to throw that line around, it’s incorrect.
 It quite possibly could be the hardest thing to ever do.

 - You can become better friends with your ex than you’ve ever been before.

 - People will always have something to say about it--and will also try to get in your business and pit you against each other (and it won’t work).
 Just let that go.

 - Families still work (well) together that live in separate houses.
 This is a huge relief to me because it was my single biggest fear.

 - You will find the pieces of yourself that went missing.

 - You’ll be busier than ever before, with more sole responsibility, but it doesn’t feel like a chore.